JamesCostello-dev/readme-generator/Develop/README.md

-# Readme Generator
+# README.md Generator

 ## Description

-This application will provide promots in terminal.
-Once the prompts are answered the application will create a README.md file based on user input data.
+This application will provide guidance in the README creation process.

 ## Table of Contents